 Through re-allocated monies we’ve identified in our budget, and help from our community and off island friends, COVID grants given out to date have amounted to over $11,000 (in small check’s).
 We assure you, no matter how small, the grants were greatly appreciated by historic waterfront businesses!

 These COVID grants represent a small amount of financial help, but most importantly they represent vital Community support!
 That morale boost a few extra dollars to pay a bill (or two) definitely make a big difference to a small business staying in business in these rough and insecure economic times.

 100% of the money raised, along with the seed money contribution we made originally through our budget grants will be available to businesses in our historic catchment as businesses identify greatest needs.
 We hope you can help.

 MAIL A CHECK: Shy about donating on line or rather we get the full amount minus paypal service costs?
 You can mail your donation to: Coupeville Historic Waterfront Assoc.
 PO Box 121, Coupeville 98239.
-Please put “I Love Coupeville” in the memo.
+Please put “I LOVE COUPEVILLE Grant” in you check’s memo.

 – Washington has 608,956 ‘Small Businesses’

 – 99.5% of Washington businesses are small businesses

 – 51.4% of Washington Employees work at Small Businesses